Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Introduction

-Light nuclei are loosely bound objects with binding energies of a few MeV.
-In the past half century, their production in heavy-ion collisions at wide energy ranges has been extensively studied both experimentally~\cite{E814:1994kon,E802:1999hit,E864:2000auv,Albergo:2002gi,FOPI:2010xrt,STAR:2010gyg,STAR:2011eej,ALICE:2015wav,NA49:2016qvu,STAR:2016ydv,ALICE:2017xrp,STAR:2019sjh,PhysRevLett.130.202301} and theoretically~\cite{Sato:1981ez,Dover:1991zn,Scheibl:1998tk,Oh:2009gx,Andronic:2010qu,Cleymans:2011pe,Shah:2015oha,Sun:2017xrx,Andronic:2017pug,Braun-Munzinger:2018hat,Shuryak:2020yrs,Donigus:2020ctf,Vovchenko:2020dmv,Zhao:2021dka}.
-Nucleon coalescence and thermal emission are the two most popular mechanisms that are proposed to explain the production of light nuclei in heavy-ion collisions.
-Based on the coalescence model, it is predicted that the compound yield ratio $N_{p} \times N_{t} / N_{d}^2$ is sensitive to the neutron density fluctuations and can be applied as a sensitive observable to search for the first-order phase transition and/or CP~\cite{Sun:2018jhg,Shuryak:2019ikv}.
+Light nuclei are loosely bound objects with binding energies on the order of a few MeV.
+Over the past half century, their production in heavy-ion collisions across a wide range of energies has been extensively studied both experimentally~\cite{E814:1994kon,E802:1999hit,E864:2000auv,FOPI:2010xrt,STAR:2010gyg,STAR:2011eej,ALICE:2015wav,NA49:2016qvu,STAR:2016ydv,ALICE:2017xrp,STAR:2019sjh,PhysRevLett.130.202301} and theoretically~\cite{Scheibl:1998tk,Oh:2009gx,Andronic:2010qu,Cleymans:2011pe,Shah:2015oha,Sun:2017xrx,Andronic:2017pug,Braun-Munzinger:2018hat,Shuryak:2020yrs,Donigus:2020ctf,Vovchenko:2020dmv,Zhao:2021dka}.
+Two primary mechanisms proposed to explain their production in heavy-ion collisions are nucleon coalescence and thermal emission.
+Based on the nucleon coalescence model, which combines dynamical models with the coalescence approach, predicts that the compound yield ratio $N_{p} \times N_{t} / N_{d}^2$ is sensitive to the neutron density fluctuations.
+This sensitivity makes it a valuable observable for probing first-order phase transitions and CP in the QCD phase diagram~\cite{Sun:2018jhg,Shuryak:2019ikv}.
 In RHIC BES-I, the STAR experiment measured the production of deuterons~\cite{STAR:2019sjh} and tritons~\cite{PhysRevLett.130.202301} in Au+Au collisions at {\sNN} = 7.7 -- \SI{200}{GeV}.
-An enhancement of $N_{p} \times N_{t} / N_{d}^2$ relative to the coalescence baseline was observed in the 0-10\% central Au+Au collisions at {\sNN} = 19.6 and \SI{27}{GeV} with a combined significance of 4.1$\sigma$~\cite{PhysRevLett.130.202301}.
-To determine whether the enhancements are related to a first-order phase transition or CP, dynamical modeling of heavy-ion collisions with a realistic equation of state is needed to compare with the experimental data.
-In addition, it was observed that the yield ratio $N_{p} \times N_{t} / N_{d}^2$ monotonically decreases with increasing of the charged-particle multiplicity ($dN/d\eta$) and exhibited a scaling behavior~\cite{PhysRevLett.130.202301}.
-The observed decreasing trend and scaling behavior can be nicely explained by coalescence models while the thermal model predicts an opposite trend.
-Thus, the systematic measurement of light nuclei production in heavy-ion collisions across a wide energy range serves as a valuable tool not only to probe the QCD phase structure, but also to gain insight into the underlying production mechanism.
+An enhancement in the yield ratio $N_{p} \times N_{t} / N_{d}^2$ relative to the coalescence baseline was observed in the 0-10\% central Au+Au collisions at {\sNN} = 19.6 and \SI{27}{GeV}, with a combined significance of 4.1$\sigma$~\cite{PhysRevLett.130.202301}.
+To determine whether these enhancements are related to a first-order phase transition or CP, dynamical modeling of heavy-ion collisions with a realistic equation of state is needed to compare with the experimental data.
+Additionally, the yield ratio $N_{p} \times N_{t} / N_{d}^2$ exhibits a scaling behavior that monotonically decreases with increasing charged-particle multiplicity ($dN/d\eta$), independent of collision energy and centrality~\cite{PhysRevLett.130.202301}.
+The observed decreasing trend and scaling behavior can be nicely explained by coalescence models, whereas the thermal model predicts an opposite trend.
+Thus, the systematic measurement of light nuclei production in heavy-ion collisions over a wide energy range serves as a valuable tool not only to probe the QCD phase structure but also to gain insight into the underlying production mechanism.